pavelrevak/mpytool/README.md

 for reporting bugs, please provide in to issue also -ddd messages

-## MPYTOOL vs AMPY
+## MPYTOOL vs other tools

-for test used: ESP32S2 over USB 2MB RAM and 2MB FLASH: recursive put of 30 files in 4 folders, 70KB total:
+for test used: ESP32S2 over USB 2MB RAM and 4MB FLASH:

+recursive put of 30 files in 4 folders, 70KB total:

 - mpytool: 12.3s
+- mpremote: 16.5s
 - ampy: 79.3s
+- rshell: 81.1s

 ## Requirements